Tawe/personal-blog/content/technical-writings/Catching Secrets Early - A Ligh-weight Build-Time Tripwire for Vite.md

 #### Handling False Positives

-The regex is intentionally broad—it catches obvious mistakes, but that means it can cry wolf.
+The regex is intentionally broad - it catches obvious mistakes, but that means it can cry wolf.
 Think `tokenCount = 3` getting flagged just for containing “token.”

 **Ways to quiet the noise:**

 - **Refine your patterns**: Include value structure or length checks.
 - **Add an ignorelist**: Build in comment-based suppressions or a config file.
-- **Flag & review**: Don’t fail builds on warnings—just surface them.
+- **Flag & review**: Don’t fail builds on warnings - just surface them.

 > ⚠️ Don’t let false positives drive people to ignore all warnings.
 Make the scanner noisy enough to be useful, not ignored.